GEM Systems technologies for the UAV and Drone applications.

 UAVs for a variety of applications

-Unmanned Airborne Vehicles are pilot-less aircraft that are flown on military, commercial, and police missions for a variety of applications.
-They are gaining in popularity as they are inexpensive, collect good quality data from a stable platform, and they can be equipped with many kinds of sensors, ranging from simple cameras to infrared cameras to magnetometers.
+Unmanned Airborne Vehicles are pilot-less aircraft that are flown on military, police and now commercial missions for a variety of applications.
+They have gained rapid acceptance and popularity as they are relatively inexpensive, collect good quality data, and they can be equipped with many kinds of sensors, ranging from simple cameras to infrared cameras ,and now to, magnetometers.

 Driven initially by military applications, platforms, such as helicopter and fixed wing, have evolved significantly in the last ten years with new technology improvements, efficiency, range, size, and payload of UAVs.
 While these developments have been outside the commercial sector, this trend is changing as more and more commercial applications are uncovered.

 In commercial applications, UAVs are well-suited for mapping mineral deposits, mapping pipelines and other buried infrastructure, potentially surveying hydro lines for breaks, and police missions involving detection of small buried arms or buried “fresh” graves.